wgmo/graphtik/docs/source/arch.rst

         In printouts, it is denoted either with ``*`` or ``+`` `diacritic`.

+        See also the elaborate example in :ref:`hierarchical-data` section.

     sideffects
         A `modifier` denoting a fictive `dependency` linking `operation`\s into virtual flows, without real data exchanges.